San Antonio Felony Attorney

 A wide variety of factors, such as the nature and severity of your alleged offense, will play a large role in the exact charges—and penalties—you face.
-In any case, however, if you are charged with a felony, you need an experienced criminal defense attorney who knows how to defend against felony charges.
+In any case, however, if you are charged with a felony, you need an experienced San Antonio felony attorney who knows how to defend against felony charges.

 With over 20 years of legal experience, Attorney Derek Emmons can help you aggressively defend your rights in the face of serious felony charges.
 As a former prosecutor, he has an in-depth knowledge of the criminal justice system from all sides—something that he can use to build a strong defense on your behalf.
 He offers a hands-on, personalized approach to each and every client and will work directly with you throughout the duration of your case.